Jerome Rothenberg

 ABRAHAM ABULAFIA VISITS THE POPE

-A Fragment of a Steinian Opera
+A Fragment of a Steinian Operafor Charlie Morrow

-SCENE TWO: THE PATHWAY OF DARK SHADOWS: ABULAFIA HELD PRISONER IN THE NET OF LOVE.
+SCENE TWO: THE PATHWAY OF DARK SHADOWS: ABULAFIA HELD PRISONER IN THE NET OF LOVE.[Enter the three women who are three women in love.
+They sing.]

 Three women in love